 How much does expat health insurance in China cost?

-Average costs for a medical insurance in China for foreigners covering both in&outpatient benefits will be RMB 37,219 per year*.
+Average costs for a China expatriate health insurance covering both in&outpatient benefits will be RMB 37,219 per year*.

 - the above is average costs for a plan covering Worldwide excluding USA for a 40 years old person